graphql/handbooks/grants/applying.md

 Once your work has been completed, reviewed, merged and so on, your grant will be complete.
 At this point you will submit a request for payment following the instructions provided to you upon successful application.
-Once the reimbursement request is approved, it may take up to a further 4 weeks to be paid.
+Once the request is approved, it may take up to a further 4 weeks to be paid.

 ## Do not submit multiple concurrent proposals